pootlepress/cx-logo-inside-nav/README.md

 Versions

+27.11.2013 - Version 1.3
+ * New - now works with Top Nav and primary nav remains
+ * Tweak - remove notification about top nav
+ * Tweak - new add option method for option heading in Canvas dashboard
+ * Fix - error messages and styling issues

 1.2.2 - Fix mobile menu order of top and primary navs / fix php error message

 1.2.1 - compatibility with horizontal sub menu extension